-27 The terms "public" and "private" in this section do not necessarily refer to ownership.
+The terms "public" and "private" in this section do not necessarily refer to ownership.
 Rather, they generally refer to various levels of physical access and visual exposure.
-In this sense, a street may be actually located on privately owned land, but due to open physical access and high visibility characteristics, it can be considered "public" from the standpoint of people in the environment.
+In this sense, a street may be actually located on privately owned land, but due to open physical access and high visibility characteristics, it can be considered "public" from the standpoint of the experience of people in the environment.

-Figure 31: Suburban Garden Apartments in Urban Context
+Figure 52: Suburban Garden Apartments in Urban Context